seejohnrun/seejohnrun.github.io/_posts/2012-01-06-pair-programming.markdown

 	<li>Saying things out loud (to yourself or to someone else) is valuable, because forcing yourself to describe the problem/solution ensures that you actually understand it</li>
 	<li>When one person hits a lull, or has a tasty sandwich, the other person can take over</li>
 	<li>The exposure of shitty, lazily-written code is higher, so neither or you will write it to avoid embarrassment</li>
-	<li>A lot of times when working alone, you ll force your solution to work - when paired, the mental cost of a change in strategy is much lower</li>
+	<li>A lot of times when working alone, you'll force your solution to work - when paired, the mental cost of a change in strategy is much lower</li>
 	<li>Pointing out to each other new patterns and tips increases everyone's productivity and knowledge</li>
 </ul>
 <div><strong>How?</strong></div>